bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone08.md

         [ ] Has usable shooting range
         [ ] Can buy new guns, which are added to your usable weapons

+[ ] FIX: settings not loaded properly

-[ ] REFACTOR: make the HUD a scene-scoped game object
+[ ] REFACTOR: make the HUD a scene-scoped game object [ ] FIX: HUD breaks on retry-level